sobhanshukueian/Reinforcement-Learning-Playground/README.md

 ### PPO (Proximal Policy Optimization)

 PPO is a state-of-the-art policy optimization algorithm known for its stability and sample efficiency.
 Dive into the world of PPO and see how it outperforms other policy gradient methods.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Ready to embark on your RL journey?
-Let's dive in and watch those agents master the art of balancing the CartPole!
-Happy Reinforcement Learning! 🌟